ardbytes/ardbytes.github.io/_posts/2025-08-19-notes-on-the-art-of-multiprocessor-programming.markdown

 ### Mutual Exclusion

 Several algorithms that solve the mutual exclusion problem are discussed.
-The Peterson Lock algorithm and Lamport's Bakery algorithm are noteworthy.
+The [Peterson Lock algorithm][pla] and Lamport's Bakery algorithm are noteworthy.

 ### Concurrent Objects